go-dh/translation-toolkit/_i18n/en/people/people.md

 **[Élika Ortega](http://www.elikaortega.net)** is a Postdoctoral Researcher at the [Institute for Digital Research in the Humanities](http://www.idrh.ku.edu) at the University of Kansas.
 She writes about digital literature, (not necessarily digital) media, intermediality, materiality, reading practices and interfaces, books, networks, digital humanities, and multilingualism in academia.
 She also likes to bind books. Élika currently serves in the executive committee of GO::DH, the ACH executive council, and ADHO's standing committee for Multi-Lingualism and Multi-Culturalism.

+The Translation Toolkit is a community project that has been enriched by conversations over mailing lists, in person, social media, and anywhere that productive ideas are exchanged.